laffan/simple-tileset-generator/README.md

 - **Save Session** - Downloads your configuration as JSON
 - **Load Session** - Restores a saved session

-### Download

-Click "Download Tileset!" to save as PNG.

-## Tips

-- Use tile sizes divisible by pattern grid sizes for crisp results
-- Tileset width = colors × tile size
-- Tileset height = (shapes + patterns) × tile size

 ## Credits

-Designed by me, coded by ChatGPT
+Designed by me, coded by Claude.